 Growth should create momentum.
 If growth creates chaos instead, your infrastructure is the bottleneck, not your pipeline.
 The signals are usually obvious once you look.
 Support queues explode every time marketing runs a decent campaign.
 Engineering spends three sprints a quarter on emergency fixes.
 Finance closes the month four days later than they did last year.

 What to investigate.
 Map the top 10 processes in the business by human hours consumed.
-Ask which of them are strategically valuable and which are just load-bearing legacy.
-You will almost always find that 40 to 60% of the team’s time is going to work that should have been automated two stages ago.
+Ask which are strategically valuable and which are legacy work.
+You will almost always find that 40 to 60% of the team’s time goes to work that should have been automated two stages ago.

 The diagnostic questions.
 How many manual steps are in the lead-to-cash process?
 How often does a release cause an incident?
 What is the ratio of proactive to reactive work on the engineering calendar?
 If the reactive number is above 30%, the team is in maintenance mode, not growth mode.